 But the paper, titled "Economic Implications of the Climate Provisions of the Inflation Reduction Act," also reminds us why a carbon tax has become more important than ever to achieve our clean-economy goals without breaking the bank.
-It estimates that a carbon tax would have cost the U.S. economy only one-seventh as much to achieve the same emissions reductions in the electric power sector that the IRA will bring about by 2030.
+It estimates that a carbon tax would have cost the U.S. economy only one-seventh as the IRA will to achieve its projected emissions reductions in the electric power sector by 2030.